 Please look over the safety events and resources below.
 Learn from the experts, connect with peers, or join others working to make a difference—you’ll find all of these opportunities to focus on safety at HAI HELI-EXPO®.

 HAI Rotor Safety Zone

 Come meet the industry’s most dedicated safety professionals in the HAI Rotor Safety Zone.
-Exchange leading practices, share safety tips, and gain first-hand experience that you can implement back home in your operation.
+Exchange leading practices, share safety tips, and gain firsthand experience that you can implement back home in your operation.

-- A helicopter static display configured for a preflight and walkaround treasure hunt
+- A static helicopter display configured for a preflight and walk-around treasure hunt

-- Virtual reality flight simulators running challenging aeronautical decision-making scenarios
+- Virtual-reality flight simulators running challenging aeronautical decision-making scenarios

 - A video booth ready to collect and share your Spotlight on Safety messages